 The orchard and farm have been a favorite of my family for years.
 The opportunity to pick and play in the crisp autumn air is one my kids never seem to tire of, and out-of-town guests have raved about the experience.

-Owners Dorie and John Belisle opened their farm to the public starting in 2002, after having started as a wholesale orchard.
-In 2012 they opened their farm market and bistro, which is open year-round.
-The Belisles have continued to expand their offerings to entertain and educate on the farm, including live entertainment on weekends during the summer and fall.
+The original owners Dorie and John Belisle opened their farm to the public starting in 2002, after having started as a wholesale orchard.
+In 2012, they opened their farm market and bistro, which is open year-round.
+In the fall of 2018 The Abel family took over operations at Bellewood.
+The Abels have continued to expand their offerings to entertain and educate on the farm, including live entertainment on weekends during the summer and fall.

-Some of the fun fall events at Bellewood Acres includes “Farm Tunes” from August-September every Friday with live music on the patio, “Harvest Happens” from September-October with farm tours, live music, train rides and more.
-Check out what they’ve got going on around the farm here.
+Some of the fun fall events at Bellewood Farms includes “Farm Tunes” from August-September every Friday with live music on the patio, “Harvest Happens” from September-October with farm tours, live music, train rides and more.

 Once there, you’ll be directed to the rows of apples open for picking that day.
 (You prepay for the number of bags and the variety you want to pick.)